disi-unibo-nlp/nlg-metricverse/README.md

 # metrics not available in `nlgmetricverse` but in `datasets`
 wer = NLGMetricverse.load_metric("competition_math") # It falls back to `datasets` package with a warning
 ```
-Note: if a selected metric requires specific packages, you'll be invited to install them (e.g., "bertscore" → `pip install bertscore`).

 ### Metric Usage